zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-overview.md

 <a name="overview"></a>
 ## Overview

+You must register and configure your extension with the portal team for your extension to be available in the portal.
+We rely on you to manage your own configurationin the Portal repository.
+For internal partners this is done via pull requests.
+The process is explained in [top-external-onboarding.md](top-external-onboarding.md).

-<a name="overview-understanding-the-extension-configuration-in-portal"></a>
+<a name="overview-instructions-for-external-partners"></a>
-### Understanding the extension configuration in Portal
+### Instructions for external partners

  The extension configuration file contains information for all extensions registered in the Azure Portal.
-It is located in the Portal repository in the  `src/RDPackages/OneCloud/` directory that is located at [https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?version=GBdev](https://msazure.visualstudio.com/One/_git/AzureUX-PortalFx?version=GBdev).
-For more information about loading extension stamps, see [portalfx-extensions-testing-in-production-overview.md#registering-a-custom-extension](portalfx-extensions-testing-in-production-overview.md#registering-a-custom-extension).
+It is located in the Portal repository in the `src/RDPackages/OneCloud/` directory that is located at [https://aka.ms/portalfx/onecloud](https://aka.ms/portalfx/onecloud).

-For information on how developers can leverage secondary stamps, see [portalfx-extensions-configuration-overview.md#extension-stamps](./portalfx-extensions-configuration-overview.md#extension-stamps).

- The configuration file name is based on the environment name, as in the following code.
+There is a configuration file for each environment that the Portal supports, in the following format.

  `Extensions.<EnvironmentName>.json`